darkn3rd/oop-tut/cs/README.md

 For robust graphical development tools, Microsoft has Visual Studio Express for Windows, but there's also [MonoDevelop](http://www.monodevelop.com/) and [SharpDevelop](http://www.icsharpcode.net/OpenSource/SD/Default.aspx).

 There's a package management system for .NET libraries out there called [NuGet](https://www.nuget.org/).
-This can be used to install libraries such as [log4net](https://www.nuget.org/packages/log4net/), [RestSharp](https://www.nuget.org/packages/RestSharp/), [NUnit](https://www.nuget.org/packages/NUnit), [NHibernate](https://www.nuget.org/packages/NHibernate/)to name a few.
+This can be used to install libraries such as [log4net](https://www.nuget.org/packages/log4net/), [RestSharp](https://www.nuget.org/packages/RestSharp/), [NUnit](https://www.nuget.org/packages/NUnit), [NHibernate](https://www.nuget.org/packages/NHibernate/) to name a few.

 ## Lessons